A248/UUIDVault/README.md

 ## License

-See the file LICENSE.txt for the full GNU General Public License v3.
-The license applies to this entire repository and is copied into binaries as LICENSE.txt.
+This project is licensed under the GNU Lesser GPL v3.
+See the LICENSE.txt file for more information.